Infinitode/BlurJS/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+> [!NOTE]
+> If you cannot reproduce the issue consistently, please describe the circumstances under which it occurred.

 **Expected behavior**
 A clear and concise description of what you expected to happen.